nbhuangzhixuan/LFDBP-Net/README.md

 # LFDBP-Net

-> **🚨 Note**: The paper is currently under submission.
+> **Note**: The paper is currently under submission.
 Once the paper is accepted, the training code will be made available as open-source.
 Stay tuned for updates! 🚀
 ## 📥 Download Datasets and Pretrained Models

 Download our datasets and pretrained model weights from Baidu Cloud: